Video Game Review: Death Stranding

 You can recover dropped cargo left by other players, or contribute your found materials into the building/upgrading of larger structures, and you’re encouraged to give/earn “Likes” within the community as you encounter this.
 It gives a significant feeling of community despite the vast stretches of empty territory.

-The final ten hours of the game are intense and filled with boss encounters, set pieces, and an intensifying story.
-This entire combination creates a package (with side quests, up to 50-70 hours of gameplay) that is unlike any other — a bonkers story, high production values, unique gameplay mixed with traditional gameplay, and an online community.
+The final 10 hours of the game are intense and filled with boss encounters, set pieces, and an intensifying story.
+This entire combination creates a package (with side quests, up to 50-to-70 hours of gameplay) that is unlike any other — a bonkers story, high production values, unique gameplay mixed with traditional gameplay, and an online community.

 Death Stranding is certainly not for everyone, but Kojima has thrown elements of No Man’s Sky, Sim City, Journey, Metal Gear Solid, The Last of Us and survival horror into a unique mix that gradually builds into an unforgettable experience, all while creating a special narrative musing on the nature of human connection.